 UCTC began operations as a two-year volunteer program in 1997 and is now part of the Barbara and Patrick Roche Center for Catholic Education of Boston College.
 Since its inception, UCTC has placed and graduated over 100 members.

-Urban Catholic Teacher Corps of Boston College actively engages in the ministry of teaching in the schools of the Archdiocese of Boston serving urban students and providing academically rigorous and experientially rich, urban Catholic teacher preparation based in a uniquely Catholic formative context.
+Urban Catholic Teacher Corps of Boston College actively engages in the ministry of teaching in the schools of the Archdiocese of Boston serving urban students and at Xavier High School, Micronesia, providing academically rigorous and experientially rich, urban/international Catholic teacher preparation based in a uniquely Catholic formative context.

 - Teaching as Ministry - Members minister full-time as teachers in Boston

 - Simple Living - Members commit to an intentional, simple lifestyle inspired by Catholic social teachings;

 - Community - Participants live together, actively engaging in

 an intentional faith-based living and learning community where faith is actively engaged with, individuals are loved and supported and all experiences and perspectives are shared and respected; and